 Enterprise Car Club has partnered with ride sharing pioneers Liftshare to help groups of people share a single hybrid or electric car club vehicle for their daily commute, helping reduce dependency on older, often higher-polluting household vehicles.
 Find out more about this exciting partnership here.

 Enterprise Car Club is working with the Urban Mobility Partnership (UMP) a coalition committed to providing long-term leadership and near-term solutions to improve future urban mobility.
 The innovative partnership represents the breadth of the urban mobility landscape.
 Together they aim to ensure that effective policy at a national, regional and local level, combined with new technology, supports better mobility and helps tackle the major challenges of congestion, air quality and climate change.

 By taking private vehicle ownership off the road, Enterprise Car Club creates space for active travel, making it safer and more attractive to the wider community.
 Car Club members themselves after joining are likely to walk more and cycle more than they did prior to obtaining membership.
-Research shows that up to 60% of car club members walk three times a week, and up to 30% have used a bicycle as frequently – compared an average of just 14% of people cycling more than once a week*.
+Research shows that 37% of car club members cycle at least once per week, compared to 20% of non-members*.
 This is because car club members have a greater propensity to opt for active travel modes for smaller localised journeys, using a car only when really needed.
-Find out more about Enterprise Car Club & Active Travel here.
+Find out more about active travel here.